Azure/azure-powershell/src/Sql/Sql/help/New-AzSqlElasticPool.md

 ```

-This command creates an elastic pool in the Standard service tier named ElasticPool01.
+This command creates an elastic pool in the GengeralPurpose service tier named ElasticPool01.
 The server
 named server01, assigned to an Azure resource group named ResourceGroup01, hosts the elastic pool
 in.
-The command specifies DTU property values for the pool and the databases in the pool.
+The command specifies the vCore property values for the pool and the databases in the pool.

 ## PARAMETERS